 Lineworker Appreciation Day is April 18

-National studies consistently rank power line installers and repairers among the most dangerous jobs in the country, and for good reason.
+The job requires many technical skills, years of training and hands-on learning.
+Did you know that becoming journeyman lineworker can take more than 7,000 hours of training – or about four years?
+National studies consistently rank power lineworkers among the most dangerous jobs in the country for good reason.
 Laboring high in the air wearing heavy equipment and working directly with high voltage creates the perfect storm of a dangerous and unforgiving profession.
 But electric lineworkers are up to the task.
-These brave men and women are committed to safety, as well as the challenges of the job.
+Working with high-voltage equipment requires specialized skills, experience and an ongoing commitment to safety.